firdaouseloutmani22/Student_Performance_Project/README.md

-# 🎓 Student Academic Outcome Prediction using Hybrid Deep Learning
+# 🎓 A Hybrid Autoencoder–Deep Residual Network for Student Academic Outcome Prediction in Online Learning Environments

 This project presents a hybrid deep learning approach for predicting student academic outcomes in online learning environments.